shhossain/computer_science/Registers Cache and RAM/readme.md

 # Register
+Registers are small, fast storage units within a computer's CPU that temporarily hold data and instructions during processing, enabling quick access and manipulation of information.
-A register is a collection of flip flop (A flip flop is basicaaly a storage device capable of storing 1 bit of information).
+Internally, A register is a collection of flip flop (A flip flop is basically a storage device capable of storing 1 bit of information).
 Hence a register is able to store multiple bits of information.
 It is a very cruicial and important part of a computer.
 Even a very basic computer has atleast eight major reigsters.

 These eight major registers are: